MD (Doctor of Medicine) – 6 Year Undegraduate Entry Medical Degree

 3. An interview – either in person or online

 Candidates who hold a Bachelor’s Degree in a field relevant to Medicine can be considered for admission to the first year of the course.
-Depending on their coursework, they might be able to start in Year 2 of the programme following a review of qualifications by the Admissions Committee.
 Such candidates from English-language universities would be exempt from the English-language requirements.

 4-Year Graduate Entry Medical Degree